maxwellweand/Scanlines-for-CRTs/README.md

 # More Accurate 240p Scanlines for CRTs
-This shader is meant to provide accurate scanlines for those emulating 240p consoles on a CRT monitor.
-In order to properly use this shader, the output vertical resolution must be a multiple of 240.
-It was made for use with the higan emulation package, but should be usable on other emulators with very minor adjustments.
+This shader is meant to provide accurate scanlines for those emulating 240p consoles on a CRT monitor. **In order to properly use this shader, the output vertical resolution must be a multiple of 240.** It was made for use with the higan emulation package, but should be usable on other emulators with very minor adjustments.

-Many popular shaders that attempt to generate scanlines for 240p console emulators are made for a generalist audience with a wide variety of use cases in mind.
-What this typically means is that the scanlines are meant to look good at arbitrary resolutions on an LCD monitor or television.
+Many popular shaders that attempt to generate scanlines for 240p console emulators are made for a generalist audience, with a wide variety of use cases in mind.
+What this typically means is that the scanlines are meant to look good at many resolutions, and used on an LCD monitor or television.

-When using a CRT monitor, however, we can achieve much better results by generating scanlines in a way similar to how they would be generated on real hardware.
+When using a CRT monitor, however, we can achieve much better results by generating scanlines in a manner similar to the real hardware.
 By blacking out every other vertical row of pixels (at native resolution) we can let the CRT do the bulk of the blending work.

 # Adding this shader to higan